3DCF-Labs/doc2dataset/3dcf_doc2dataset_spec.md

 ### 4.3 NumGuard: Numeric Integrity

-As introduced in Section 4.1.3, NumGuard records numeric values per cell and attaches a hash/checksum.
+NumGuard records are stored separately in the Document structure (not inline in each CellRecord).
+Each guard contains coordinates `(z, x, y)`, extracted units, and a SHA-1 hash of the numeric digits.
 To test integrity:

 - When 3DCF is re-encoded, or downstream transformations occur, NumGuard can be re-computed and compared.
 - For training datasets, NumGuard metadata can be propagated or used to filter examples where numeric values drift.